jeremyu25/ToDoodle/README.md

 - [x]  User can log into their user account.
 - [x]  User can log out of their account.
 - [x]  User can access the website via a url link.
+- [ ]  User can upload profile pictures.
+- [ ]  User can edit their profile names, email and password.
 - [ ]  Debouncing and throttling.
 - [ ]  Google oauth.
 - [ ]  2FA authentication.